LionDev514/Simple-Pop-Ups/README.md

 # Simple-Pop-Ups
-This is a pocketmine plugin for display popups and tips Get the .phar file [Here](http://forums.pocketmine.net/plugins/simple-pop-ups.2070/)
+This is a pocketmine plugin for display popups and tips.
+Get the .phar file [Here](http://forums.pocketmine.net/plugins/simple-pop-ups.2070/)

 ## Commands: